 Transfer around 2 hours to the beach resort of Kenting and visit Kenting National Park, which has abundant Fauna & Flora as well as breathtaking ocean view.
 There will be around 2 hours of walking in the park.
 Proceed to visit Maopitou, where you can see some interesting rock formations.
-Check in to the hotel and relax with some time at leisure to enjoy this beach resort.
-Dinner this evening is at Kenting Street Night Market.
-Enjoy a walking food tour and sample 2-3 different local foods along with a beverage before returning to your hotel.
+Check in to the hotel, the rest of the day is at leisure for you to enjoy this beach resort.